 Her lawyer tells E!
 News that the "Doll Parts" purveyor is preparing to file a lawsuit "in the next 30 days" on behalf of herself and daughter Frances Bean Cobain against a slew of unspecified parties she claims "looted" millions of dollars from late husband Kurt Cobain's estate.

-"Courtney's main interest is insuring that her daughter gets the assets back that were stolen," says San Diego attorney Rhonda Holmes.
-"Courtney is pursuing her rights on the criminal end against the people who stole and her daughter and Kurt's estate are focusing on the financial aspect."
+"Courtney's main interest is ensuring that her daughter gets the assets back that were stolen," says San Diego attorney Rhonda Holmes.
+"Courtney is pursuing her rights on the criminal end against the people who stole, and her daughter and Kurt's estate are focusing on the financial aspect."

 Plaintiffs will also include Cobain's mother, brother and two sisters, says Holmes.

-The attorney refused to name names before any complanit is files, but said the lawsuit will target "former assistants, former managers, CPAs, lawyers and a couple of banks."
+The attorney refused to name names before any complaint is filed, but said the lawsuit will target "former assistants, former managers, CPAs, lawyers and a couple of banks."

 "We are suing for fraud, breach of contract, breach of fiduciary duty and RICO violations and for mortgage fraud," says Holmes.

-Holmes claims that the would-be defendants pilfered $30 million in cash from a fortune worth up to $800 million.
-They scammed an additional $500 million through investments in various fraudulent real estate-mortgage ventures, which the lawyer says they arranged by forging power of attorney and the names and Social Security numbers belonging to Courtney, Kurt and Frances—even going so far as to alter the spellings of their names slightly to purchase homes and other holdings across the U.S.
+Holmes claims the would-be defendants pilfered $30 million in cash from a fortune worth up to $800 million.
+They scammed an additional $500 million through investments in various fraudulent real-estate mortgage ventures, which the lawyer says they arranged by forging power of attorney and the names and Social Security numbers belonging to Courtney, Kurt and Frances—even going so far as to alter the spellings of their names slightly to purchase homes and other holdings across the U.S.

-"They would sell a piece of property to a related entity, to someone they know and they would keep selling to make a profit," says Holmes.
-"There are now Kurts and Courtneys and Frances' spelled different ways that allegedly own properties all over the country that were bought by Kurt's assets.
+"They would sell a piece of property to a related entity, to someone they know, and they would keep selling to make a profit," says Holmes.
+"There are now Kurts and Courtneys and Franceses spelled different ways that allegedly own properties all over the country that were bought by Kurt's assets.